Print

 Instructions

-5. Taste and adjust salt and add pepper.
+5. Taste.
+Adjust salt and add pepper.

 6. Serve while warm and creamy, sprinkle with fresh herbs or any of the suggested toppings.